AntonioCarta/hpc2019_experiments/README.md

 You can check the status of your job with `squeue`, where you should see a list of your jobs in execution.

+What's happening here? `slurm` 8 containers in 8 separate nodes.
+The container will use the `id` argument to change their configuration appropriately and run completely independent of each other.
+Notice that each container is taking the entire node exclusively.
+If you need less resources be sure to adjust your submission script and check with `squeue` that slurm is giving only the necessary amount of resources.

 # Distributed Execution with Ray
+The previous approach is extremely simple and allows you to run large hyperparameter searches on the cluster with minimal changes to your code.
+However, you may need a more complex approach.
 Ray is a python library that provides simple primitives for running distributed applications.
-Many libraries are built on top of Ray for traditional workloads such as model selection (Ray Tune) or reinforcement learning (RLLib).
+Many libraries are built on top of Ray for traditional ML workloads such as model selection (Ray Tune) or reinforcement learning (RLLib).
 Ray can be used on the cluster with charliecloud, as shown in the examples available in `ray/container`:
 - `Dockerfile` installs ray on a container.
 - `submit.sh` creates the charliecloud image from the `Dockerfile`
 - `submit_multinode.sh` is the submission script for multinode experiments.
 - `demo_multinode.py` is the Python script executed with `submit_multinode.sh` that shows basic Ray functionality.

 ## Submission Script
 The submission script in the examples directory performs the following steps: